Proof complexity of positive branching programs: Monotone functions and positive proofs

 \subsection{A digression on monotone complexity and closures}

 NBPs are a non-uniform version of non-deterministic logspace ($\NL$): each $\NL$ language is accepted by a polynomial-size family of NBPs and, conversely, the evaluation problem for NBPs is complete for $\NL$.
-In particular, $\NL$ is precisely the class of languages accepted by, say, $\Logspace$-uniform families of NBPs. \todo{references?}
+In particular, $\NL$ is precisely the class of languages accepted by, say, $\Logspace$-uniform families of NBPs.

 Naturally, our positive NBPs correspond to a positive version of $\NL$ too, called $\mon\NL$ by Grigni and Sipser in \cite{GrigniSnipser,grigni1991structure}.
-Those works present a comprehensive development of positive models of computation and their underlying theory. \todo{commented footnote on `positive' vs `monotone'} In particular there is a well-behaved notion of positive non-deterministic Turing machine based on a similar idea to that of positive NBPs: roughly speaking, whenever a transition is available when reading a $0$, the same transition is available when reading a $1$.
-It turns out that the class $\mon\NL$, induced by this machine model restricted to logarithmic size work tapes, is equivalent to the class of languages recognised by $\Logspace$-uniform families of positive NBPs.\todo{give references for particular results.} \todo{mention the representation issue or gloss over it? footnote?}
+Those works present a comprehensive development of positive models of computation and their underlying theory.
+In particular there is a well-behaved notion of positive non-deterministic Turing machine based on a similar idea to that of positive NBPs: roughly speaking, whenever a transition is available when reading a $0$, the same transition is available when reading a $1$.
+It turns out that the class $\mon\NL$, induced by this machine model restricted to logarithmic size work tapes, is equivalent to the class of languages recognised by $\Logspace$-uniform families of positive NBPs \cite{GrigniSnipser}.

-One natural construction that is available in the NBP setting (as opposed to, say, Boolean formulas or circuits) is the notion of a `positive closure', which we shall work with later.
+One natural construction that is available in the NBP setting (as opposed to, say, Boolean formulas or circuits) is the notion of a `positive closure':

 \begin{definition} [Positive closure of a NBP] For a NBP $G$ with $0$-edges $E_0$ and $1$-edges $E_1$, we write $\posclo G$ for the NBP with the same vertex set and $0$-edges $E_0$ and $1$-edges $E_0\cup E_1$.
 I.e., $\posclo G$ is obtained from $G$ by adding, for every $0$-edge from a node $u$ to a node $v$, a $1$-edge from $u$ to $v$ (if there is not already one). \end{definition}